Introduction to nutrition, nutrient and their importance on crop production

 • Organic manure are bulky in nature and supply

-nutrients in small quantities and organic matter in large quantities.
+nutrients in small quantities and organic matter in

 importance and scope: